scottkushnier/flipya/docs/for-users.md

 _Login & Logout:_
 Users need to register and associate a password with their account for future logins.
 A user need not associate an email address with their profile; however, this would be necessary in order to have session information sent via email.

-Card size is dependent on horizontal size of browser window.
-Resize window horizontally to change sizing.

 ---